dwavesystems/demos/README.rst

   cd demos/<desired-demo>
   pip install -r requirements.txt

-Please note that as the demos will be using the Ocean SDK, they will likely need access to a D-Wave system.
+Please note that as the demos will be using the D-Wave Ocean SDK, they will likely need access to a D-Wave system.
 If you are accessing this for the first time, you will need to:

-* Sign up for `D-Wave Leap <https://cloud.dwavesys.com/leap/signup/>`_ in order to get an Authentication token
+* Sign up for `D-Wave Leap <https://cloud.dwavesys.com/leap/signup/>`_ in order to get an authentication token
 * Create a `configuration file <https://docs.ocean.dwavesys.com/en/latest/overview/dwavesys.html#configuring-a-d-wave-system-as-a-solver>`_
+  , so that you can easily submit your problems to a D-Wave system without your authentication token being stored within your code

 Now you're ready to run your demo!